-Welcome to our 2026 Elections
+Welcome to our By-Elections

 Introduction

-Nominations for this year’s Students’ Union Elections are now open until Friday 13th March.
 We’re looking for students who care about making things better and want to stand for election.
 Students who want to:

 - Build positive relationships with staff and students